> Places to visit around the Dead Sea > Mar Saba Monastery

 Touring Mar Saba Monastery

 mar-sabaIn its heyday, some 300 monks lived in Mar Saba Monastery.
-Today less then 20 maintain the site.
-Reaching it on paved roads is possible only through as area under control of the Palestinian Authority.
-An off-road vehicle can also reach it through dirt roads crossing the Judean Desert.
-These desert paths also lead to a stunning viewpoint of the monastery from a hill on the opposite side of the Kidron valley.
+Today, less than 20 maintain the site.
+Reaching it on paved roads is possible only through an area under the control of the Palestinian Authority.
+An off-road vehicle can also reach the monastery, through dirt roads crossing the Judean Desert.
+These desert paths also lead to a stunning monastery viewpoint from a hill on the opposite side of the Kidron Valley.
 Following a rule from Sabbas’ time, women are not allowed into the monastery.
-They can view it from the adjacent Womens’ tower.
-By local tradition, Sabbas refused even his mothers’ visit to the monastery.
+They can view it from the adjacent women’s tower (by local tradition, Sabbas refused even his mother’s visit to the monastery).

 “After the long drive in the mountainous terrain, the view from the lookout over the monastery is full of grandeur and excites me time and time again” (Team Member Pini Refael)